murpholinox/murpholinox.github.io/_posts/2020-08-01-installadxv.md

 ![adxv]({{ site.url }}/assets/images/adxv.png)

-> Image is used to show how the 'reflections' at high resolution shells are weaker than 'reflections' at low resolution shells.
+> Image shows that the 'reflections' at high resolution shells are weaker than the 'reflections' at low resolution shells.